 Supportive Services

-The term ‘‘supportive services’’ means services such as transportation, childcare, dependent care, housing, and needs-related payments that are necessary to enable an individual to participate in activities authorized under this Act.
+The term “supportive services” means services such as transportation, childcare, dependent care, housing, and needs-related payments that are necessary to enable an individual to participate in activities authorized under this Act.
 (WIOA Sec.
 3(59))

 Supportive Services Per WIOA Sec.
 134(d)(2)

-Funds allocated to a local area for adults under paragraph (2)(A) or (3), as appropriate, of section 133(b), and funds allocated to the local area for dislocated workers under [WIOA] Section 133(b)(2)(B), may be used to provide supportive services to adults and dislocated workers, respectively—
+Funds allocated to a local area for adults under paragraph (2)(A) or (3), as appropriate, section 133(b), and funds allocated to the local area for dislocated workers under [WIOA] Section 133(b)(2)(B), may be used to provide supportive services to adults and dislocated workers, respectively—

 (A) who are participating in programs with activities authorized in paragraph (2) or (3) of subsection (c)[participating in career and training services]; and